CESNET/usegalaxy/README.md

 ## create vars file for your host

 Create `host_vars/<YOUR_HOST>/vars.yml`.
-Check out the `vars.yml` files of other hosts in this repo to get an idea of what is are the options.
+Check out the `vars.yml` files of other hosts in this repo to get an idea of what are the options.

-note: the same service user (`galaxy-qa1`) is used for both `pulsar-qa1` and `pulsar-qa2`
+note: The same service user (`galaxy-qa1`) is used for both `pulsar-qa1` and `pulsar-qa2` instances.

 ## create and fill ansible vault